moverware/keep2Anytype/README.md

 * Does not import Google Keep tags
 * Does not import Google Keep images
 * Does not import Google Keep note colors
-* Imports all archived notes as regular pages
-* Imports everything as a page
 * Modifies the created and modified dates to match the Google Keep note
 * If the Keep note does not have a title, it uses the created date as the title
 * Automatically parses any hyperlinks or annotations